CloudNStoyan/arabasta/eslint-plugin-tsoa/docs/rules/require-example-decorator.md

 # require-example-decorator

-Require `@Example` decorator when the method returns an array.
+Require the `@Example` decorator on methods that return an array.

 💼 This rule is enabled in the ✅ `recommended` config.